burevestnik-png/react-with-ts-learning-project/README.md

-# React with TypeScript learning
+# React with TypeScript learning project

 > This is my first experience to make React app with TypeScript